tuliofalmeida/bacteria/pipeline/README.md

 # Pipeline Documentation

 This pipeline was developed to use SuperSegger + Omnipose more fluidly in Python.
 The pipeline transitions SuperSegger(MATLAB) -> Omnipose (Python) -> SuperSegger (MATLAB) automatically.
+The pipeline has 3 routines, which allow you to analyze only one FOV, analyze multiple FOV (of the same experiment or not, it will analyze all FOV in the folder) and analyze multiple experiments.

 ## Requirements